 3. Look closely at the text

-Like most phishing attempts, mistakes in the message can alert you to the fraud attempt.
-Common signs include: the sender doesn’t have the correct amount of digits in their number, words are misspelled and/or the link URL might not match the alleged source of the text.
+Be sure to confirm the details, as mistakes in a text message can alert you to a fraud attempt.
+Common signs include the sender not having the correct amount of digits in their number, words being misspelled or the link URL not matching the alleged source of the text.

 4. Do not respond